StepProgressBar Class

 Content blocks are objects of the StepProgressBarItemContentBlock class displayed on both sides of indicators.

-Content blocks can display:
+Content blocks can display the following elements:

-- a caption (the StepProgressBarItemContentBlock.Caption property)
+- Caption (the StepProgressBarItemContentBlock.Caption property)

-- a description (the StepProgressBarItemContentBlock.Description property)
+- Description (the StepProgressBarItemContentBlock.Description property)

 To access these settings, use StepProgressBarItem.ContentBlock1 and StepProgressBarItem.ContentBlock2 properties.